Skip to main content

 JPSS-4 is the next satellite to be slated to launch in 2027.

-An artist's rendering of the JPSS Program Satellites
+A artist rendering of the JPSS Program Satellites

 The five satellites scheduled in the fleet are the currently-flying NOAA/NASA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite, NOAA-20, previously known as JPSS-1, NOAA-21, previously known as JPSS-2, and the upcoming JPSS-3 and JPSS-4 satellites.